-Under the current management framework for Chesapeake Bay blue crab, the abundance of mature female crabs (age 1+) is estimated from the annual, bay-wide Winter Dredge Survey conducted by the State of Maryland and the Virginia Institute of Marine Science.
-Relatedly, annual estimates of exploitation (U) are calculated as the annual harvest of female crabs in a given year (not inclusive of bycatch, discards, or unreported losses) divided by the total number of female crabs (age 0+) estimated in the population at the beginning of the season (CBSAC

-2020).
-The overfishing limit for the fishery is the exploitation rate of age 0+ female crabs that coincides with MSY (i.e., U{MSY}), and the overfished abundance threshold is estimated by $0.5N{MSY}$, where N is abundance (Miller et al. 2011).
+Under the current management framework for Chesapeake Bay blue crab, there are targets and limits for female crab abundance that are based on stock size to produce MSY and the target is the abundance that would be produced by fishing at 75% of F{MSY}.
+The abundance of mature female crabs (age 1+) is estimated from the annual, bay-wide Winter Dredge Survey conducted by the State of Maryland and the Virginia Institute of Marine Science.
+Relatedly, annual estimates of exploitation (U) are calculated as the annual harvest of female crabs in a given year (not inclusive of bycatch, discards, or unreported losses) divided by the total number of female crabs (age 0+) estimated in the population at the beginning of the season (CBSAC 2020).
+The overfishing limit for the fishery is the exploitation rate of age 0+ female crabs that coincides with MSY (i.e., U{MSY}), and the overfished abundance threshold is estimated by 0.5N{MSY}, where N is abundance (Miller et al. 2011).
 Empirical estimates of exploitation rate are compared with target and threshold reference points derived from the model of the benchmark stock assessment in 2011 (Miller at al. 2011) and the subsequent stock assessment update in 2017 (see Table 5).
 The blue crab fishery should ideally operate to meet the target values, never exceed the exploitation rate threshold, and never fall below the abundance threshold.
 The target exploitation rate is set at $0.75U{MSY}$, while the target abundance is established as $N{0.75U{MSY}}$ (Miller et al. 2011).